NetLogo/LevelSpace/README.md

 LevelSpace has two different child model types, headless models and GUI models.
 They each have their strengths and weaknesses: Headless models are slightly faster than GUI models (about 10-15%).
 GUI models allow you full access to a model's view, its interface + widgets, and its Command Center.
 Typically you will want to use Headless models when you are running a large number of models, or if you simply want to run them faster - GUI models are good if you run a small amount of models, or if you are writing a LevelSpace model and need to be able to debug.

+Commanding and reporting in LevelSpace is pretty simple: you pass strings to a child model, and the child model acts as if you wrote that string in its command center input line.
 LevelSpace allows you to report strings, numbers, and lists from a child to its parent.
 It is not possible to directly report turtles, patches, links, or any of their respective sets.

 Child models are kept track of in the extension with a serial number, starting with 0, and all communication from parent to child is done by referencing this number, henceforth referred to as ```model-id```.